8 March 2006 - 12 November 2017

 Tracks: Arlington (IL), Beulah Park (OH), Ellis Park (KY), Fairmount Park (IL), Hawthorne (IL), Turfway (KY)

 "Soon" came into my life in July 2013.
 I cannot say much about what happened before that, other than what Equibase tells me about him.
-Soon is an Illinois-bred gelding by Tenpins, out of the mare Just Zooming (by Schembechler).
+Soon was an Illinois-bred gelding by Tenpins, out of the mare Just Zooming (by Schembechler).
 He started his race career in 2008 at Arlington (I've been there once!).
 He broke his maiden in his sixth start, and from there he ran mostly in claiming races, though he did win an allowance race and lost a handicap only by a neck.
 He had a couple of different owners and trainers during his career; the majority of it was spent in the lower level claimers, but he ran well enough to keep paying his way.
 The race video below was from his wire-to-wire, run away win at Beulah in 2012:

 After a couple of years completely out of the horse industry, and another year pondering horse ownership again (and bouncing between wanting to buy green Holsteiners or a Thoroughbred off the track), I stumbled across Soon's listing on Canter Illinois.
 I was living in the Midwest at the time and had finally decided to look closer to home, versus trying to look at horses on East Coast tracks from a distance.
 His photos immediately caught my eye (see below), and his write up made me come back to the page often to ponder it.
 I called his owner/trainer, Dennis, and we had a lovely, long conversation about Soon and also what I was looking for.
 We both agreed that it was a good fit, and I think Dennis was a little surprised and probably took me more seriously when I told him I'd be flying down to look at the horse immediately.
 Yes...I hopped on a plane in order to get there before anyone else!